 Molecular Family Medicine Laboratory

-The goal of our research is to identify diagnostic and prognostic biomarkers for common chronic diseases such as cardiovascular diseases, cancer, type 2 diabetes mellitus; mental disorders etc. We used clinical samples such as serum/plasma and whole blood for our analysis and large databases, which include clinical information on patients.
+The goal of our research is to identify diagnostic and prognostic biomarkers for common chronic diseases such as cardiovascular diseases, cancer, type 2 diabetes mellitus; mental disorders etc. We use clinical samples such as serum/plasma, biopsies and whole blood for analysis and large databases, which include clinical information on patients.

 Below are the examples of three major ongoing projects in the lab.